apalbright/thelittledataset/content/post/econ-words.md

 # Where are economists writing about?

 As someone who regularly requests data for projects, I've always been very curious whether there is an abundance or scarcity of data in certain parts of the country.
-My sense is that data requesting is very path dependent -- if another researcher got data from place X, then dozens of other researchers may also request that data since it's known that it's a feasible request.
+My sense is that data requesting is very path dependent -- if another researcher got data from place X, then dozens of other researchers may also request that same data since it's proven to be feasible request.
 What does # of papers by state or by county look like for specific topics?

-Sadly, I can't observe data usage by place explicitly.
-But, I can at least see US state mentions in abstracts.
-(This could mean authors use data from the state or authors are simply discussing the state without data... though the latter would be rare in 2021.)
+Sadly, I can't observe data usage by place explicitly. *(Maybe one day I'll work on that text analysis...)* But, for now, I can see US state mentions in abstracts.
+(This could mean authors use data from the state or authors are simply discussing the state without data -- though the latter would be rare in 2021.)

 When I calculate state abstract mentions per million state residents, the very unsurprising result is that there's a lot of love for Massachusetts, where the NBER is located.
 Other top states are New York, Alaska, Rhode Island, Delaware, and North Dakota.